Rules ‘n Tips

 Your opponent does not challenge you.
 At the end of their turn, the game will tell you both if an opportunity to challenge was missed.
 If your number was in fact placed correctly, it will stay on the board.
 If it was placed incorrectly, it will be removed from the board (and the game - you don’t get it back), and you will now know a little bit more about the board to help you on your next turn.

 Player 1 advantage - Player 1 gets to go first, which means that Player 1 may take some obvious spots away from Player 2.
-Player 1 can also win the game on a bluff, because Player 2 isn’t forced to challenge when Player 1 has played their last numbers.
+Player 1 can also win the game on a bluff, because Player 2 isn’t forced to challenge (because the round is still going) when Player 1 has played their last numbers.
 Player 2 has to decide whether to take the risk of failing a challenge, in which case they take another number, making it harder to tie.

 Player 2 advantage - Player 2 gets some extra time to review the board before starting their first turn.
-Player 1 does not get a chance to tie when Player 2 plays all their numbers, but Player 2 must not play any incorrect numbers on their last turn, so bluffing is a greater risk.
+Player 1 does not get a chance to tie when Player 2 plays all their numbers, but Player 2 must not play any incorrect numbers on their last turn (because the round ends after their turn), so bluffing is a greater risk.